How to Optimize Your Ecommerce Value Proposition

 There are several ways to keep your store optimized and crawlable while using faceted search.
 SEO thought leaders have suggested quite a few best practices for faceted navigation, but what’s best for your site depends on a number of important factors.
 Be sure to do your research and take your development resources into account before implementing any new faceted search SEO changes.

-Even with these potential SEO complications, most ecommerce stores that use faceted navigation have far less to worry about than those that don’t.
 Online shoppers have grown accustomed to faceted search functionality and may be less inclined to do business with a store that doesn’t help them find exactly what they’re looking for.
 With the right setup, this essential functionality is often vital to a store’s success.

 Miva offers a flexible and adaptable ecommerce platform that evolves with businesses and allows them to drive sales, maximize average order value, cut overhead costs, and increase revenue.
 Miva has been helping businesses realize their ecommerce potential for over 20 years and empowering retail, wholesale, and direct-to-consumer sellers across all industries to transform their business through ecommerce.